How Indoor Air Quality Impacts Your Health

 Activated charcoal is a great food poisoning remedy and natural teeth whitener (more about this soon!), and can also be used for absorbing odors and pollutants in your home.
 Due to its incredibly porous properties, activated charcoal effectively absorbs chemicals (including VOCs), bacteria, pollen and moisture from the air.

-There are many options for air-purifying bags of bamboo charcoal available on Amazon.
+We recommend air-purifying bags of bamboo charcoal.
 These bags are also great for removing odors, toxins and allergens from your car.
 They last for several years and you can “re-charge” them by setting them in sunlight for a few hours.